tofti/python-kmeans/README.md

  + the number of clusters to form, k;
  + the subset of attributes used in the clustering process;
  + a plot config that includes
-    + prefix for png files created during the process, if this isn't specified, images will not be produced in the working directory;
+    + prefix for png files created during the process in the working directory, if this isn't specified, images will not be produced;
     + the individual plot configurations, limited to 2 dimensions per plot.

-### Examples
+## Examples
 1. crime.sample.config uses the crime data [here](https://www.edureka.co/blog/implementing-kmeans-clustering-on-the-crime-dataset/).

-### Results
+# Results